AnthonyPAlicea/anthonyalicea/blog/the-evaluability-gap.md

 However, as LLMs are integrated in more and more processes, we are left with a new problem: evaluation.

-In this post we'll look at the next great usability and reliability problem facing us all: **The Evaluation Gap**.
+In this post we'll look at the next great usability and reliability problem facing us all: **The Evaluability Gap**.
 By that we mean *the gulf between the amount of output an AI can generate and the amount a human can reliably review*.

 This gap shows up everywhere that AI is used, from legal paperwork to software development.
 It appears every time flawed output is blamed on AI hallucination.